aces/Loris/modules/create_timepoint/test/TestPlan.md

 1. Access a candidate that does not have all timepoints from project created from Access Profile and click "Create time point" [Automation Testing]
-2. Ensure that clicking on all elements of the breadcrums takes you to the appropriate page.
+2. Ensure that clicking on all elements of the breadcrumbs takes you to the appropriate page.
   [Manual Testing]
 3. Ensure that the DCCID field displays the correct candidate's identifier.